-- We acquired 45 Model Home Properties and leased them back to the homebuilders during the year ended December 31, 2018.
+- We acquired 33 Model Home Properties and leased them back to the homebuilders under triple net leases during the year ended December 31, 2019.
+The purchase price for the properties was \$13.0 million.
+The purchase price consisted of cash payments of \$3.9 million and mortgage notes of \$9.1 million. - We acquired 45 Model Home Properties and leased them back to the homebuilders under triple net leases during the year ended December 31, 2018.
 The purchase price for the properties was \$17.3 million.
-The purchase price consisted of cash payments of \$5.2 million and mortgage notes of \$12.1 million. - We acquired 47 Model Home Properties and leased them back to the homebuilders during the year ended December 31, 2017.
-The purchase price for the properties was \$17.6 million.
-The purchase price consisted of cash payments of \$5.9 million and mortgage notes of \$11.7 million.
+The purchase price consisted of cash payments of \$5.2 million and mortgage notes of \$12.1 million.

 We review our portfolio of investment properties for value appreciation potential on an ongoing basis, and dispose of any properties that no longer satisfy our requirements in this regard, taking into account tax and other considerations.
 The proceeds from any such property sale, after repayment of any associated mortgage, are available for investing in properties that we believe will have a greater likelihood of future price appreciation.
-We disposed of the following properties during the year ended December 31, 2018 and December 31, 2017, respectively:
+We disposed of the following properties during the year ended December 31, 2019 and December 31, 2018, respectively:

-- In December 2018, we sold the following: - o Port of San Diego Complex for approximately \$24.8 million and recognized a gain of approximately \$10.0 million. - Yucca Valley Retail Center for approximately \$7.8 million and recognized a gain of approximately \$1.4 million. - Pacific Oaks Plaza for approximately \$3.9 million and recognized a loss of approximately \$232,000. - During the year ended December 31, 2018, we disposed of 33 model homes for approximately \$12.6 million and recognized a gain of approximately \$988,000. - In April 2017, we sold the Shoreline Medical Building for approximately \$8.2 million and recognized a gain of approximately \$1.3 million. - In March 2017, we sold the Regatta Square Retail Center for approximately \$3.0 million and recognized a gain of approximately \$756,000. - In February 2017, we sold the Rangewood Medical Building for approximately \$2.2 million and recognized a loss of approximately \$170,000. - During the year ended December 31, 2017, we disposed of 23 model homes for approximately \$9.8 million and recognized a gain of approximately \$735,000.
+- Morena Office Center, which was sold on January 15, 2019 for approximately \$5.6 million and the Company recognized a gain of approximately \$700,000. - Nightingale land, which was sold on May 8, 2019 for approximately \$875,000 and the Company recognized a loss of approximately \$93,000. - On July 1, 2019, NetREIT Genesis, LLC sold a 43% tenants-in-common interest in Genesis Plaza ("TIC Interest") for \$5.6 million to a newly formed entity, NetREIT Genesis II, LLC, in which NetREIT Casa Grande LP is the sole member.
+NetREIT Casa Grande LP owned and sold Morena Office Center on January 15, 2019.
+The sale of the TIC Interest was structured as a 1031 exchange and included \$2.9 million in cash and assumption of debt.
+The Company remains a guarantor of the debt and NetREIT Genesis, LLC and NetREIT Genesis II, LLC are jointly and severally liable for the debt securing Genesis Plaza, the financial terms and conditions of which remain materially unchanged. - The Presidio office building, which was sold on July 31, 2019 for approximately \$12.3 million and the Company recognized a gain of approximately \$4.5 million. - During the year ended December 31, 2019, we disposed of 41 model homes for approximately \$14.6 million and recognized a gain of approximately \$1.2 million. - In December 2018, we sold the following: - Port of San Diego Complex for approximately \$24.8 million and recognized a gain of approximately \$10.0 million. - Yucca Valley Retail Center for approximately \$7.8 million and recognized a gain of approximately \$1.4 million. - Pacific Oaks Plaza for approximately \$3.9 million and recognized a loss of approximately \$232,000. - During the year ended December 31, 2018, we disposed of 33 model homes for approximately \$12.6 million and recognized a gain of approximately \$988,000.